TreacherousDev/Treacherous/README.md

 # Automata Sequence
-The algorithm starts by initializing a root room from (0, 0).
-The branch direction of the cell are marked and set as children of the origin.
+The algorithm starts by initializing a root room from [0, 0].
+The branch direction of the room are then marked and set as children of this room.
 In this example, the root room is 3, which has an up (1) and right (2) direction.
-So we set (0, 1) and (1,0) as children of (0,0).
+So we set [0, 1] (up) and [1, 0] (right) as children of [0, 0] and mark them accordingly.
+We'll use the symbol @ to visualize marked cells.
 ```
 -------   -------
 -------   ---@---